Aldermore Invoice Finance Review

 Strengths

-- Confidential discounting as standard
+- Confidential discounting as standard product

-- Strong banking backing (FirstRand group)
+- Strong banking backing (FirstRand group, £40bn+ assets)

-- Good online portal and reporting
+- Modern online portal and reporting

 - Cross-sell with asset finance and commercial mortgages